 - 1,200 AU by owner estimate

-- Commercial air service in Laramie, WY (1.5-2 hours) or private jet-capable airport (10-minute drive) in/near Saratoga
+- Commercial air service in Laramie, WY (1.5-2 hours) or a private jet-capable airport is a 10-minute drive from the ranch

 - Elk, mule deer, whitetail deer, antelope hunting with non-resident landowner tags available